jleape/jleape.github.io/resume.md

 ### Cornell University
 Ithaca, NY, USA | 2007 - 2011
 - B.S. in Civil Engineering and City & Regional Planning
 - Engineering G.P.A.
-4.0 | Total G.P.A.
+4.0, Total G.P.A.
 3.9
-- Magna Cum Laude | 8 Dean’s List Awards
+- Magna Cum Laude, 8 Dean’s List Awards
 - Co-founder of Cornell University Sustainable Design
 - Led 105 students and local contractors in the construction of a school in South Africa